-We traveled for 4 weeks through Thailand, from south to north, we went to the islands, Bangkok, Kanchanaburi, Ayutthaya, Chiang Mai and Chiang Rai.
-We met many people and observed even more.
-Therefore, we decided to compile everything we learned about Thailand and everything we found interesting, different or just funny.
+We traveled for 4 weeks through Thailand, from south to north, we went to the islands, Bangkok, Kanchanaburi, Ayutthaya, Chiang Mai, and Chiang Rai.
+We always traveled overland, only used public transportation so met many people and observed even more.

-#1 Thais are known to be very welcoming and always smiling.
-We felt this to be generally true, although with the usual exceptions;
+#2 Thais are known to be very welcoming and always smiling.
+We felt this to be generally true, although with the usual exceptions.
+It is, after all, the land of smiles!

-#2 A few times people got out of their way to help us with something we needed;
+A few times people got out of their way to help us with something we needed, even with being asked.
+They just saw we were having problems with something, or understand something and asked if they could help.

 #4 Thai women are very pretty, but they seem a little vain… We guess it comes with the territory;

-#6 Thai people are very fast-paced and expect you to be.
+#6 Thai people are very fast-paced and expect you to be too.
 When we took a little more time making up our minds in the restaurants, 7-Eleven or wherever, we could feel their despair.
-It was kind of embarrassing:).
+It was kind of embarrassing :).

-#7 There’s way too many tourists!
+#8 There’s way too many tourists!
 The north is full of French and the islands of Russians!
-We would have never guessed these two… and of course, the Chinese, American, British, Australians and other westerners are everywhere…
+We would have never guessed these two… and of course, the Chinese, American, British, Australians, and other westerners are everywhere…

-#8 In Thailand, everything is a tourist attraction, and some are tourist traps!
+#9 In Thailand, everything is a tourist attraction, and some are (or became) only tourist traps!

 #10 Surprisingly, we found Bangkok‘s financial district fascinating!
 The people, the huge buildings, the monorail… We loved our stay there and even overstayed 2 more nights to rest a bit.